Watch the trailer!

 I spend the next hour browsing the Ted Baker site for sales.

-Jignesh isn’t too handsome, but he sounds smart.
+Jignesh isn’t too handsome, I stare at his picture, but he sounds smart.
 He must be if he writes.
 There are things more important than looks in this world.
-Like money.
+For instance, money.
 As an accountant, he must be making eighty thousand a year as a bare minimum.
 I’m hoping for a hundred and fifty.
 Two hundred?
 Oh, boy, what would I do with all that money?

 Sudden cheering.
 Yasmeen, in the cubicle next to mine just closed a $25,000 sale.
 Everyone rushes to congratulate her.